Golden Agri Resources Ltd

 175. Programme to support high risk mills to become compliant with sourcing policies?

-The company reports that it details the findings from the site visits, including recommendations and actions for improvement, in a report that is shared with the supplier.
+The company reports that it details the findings from the site visits, including recommendations and actions for improvement, in a report which is shared with the suppliers.
 Then, the company works with the mills to develop and implement time-bound action plans for it to monitor progress.
 By conducting these assessments, the company is able to help its suppliers improve through capacity building and sharing of best practices.

 176. Regularly engages with a subset of high risk mills?

-The company prioritises high-risk mills for site visits and deep engagement and reports that it aims to visit at least 20 critical, high-risk suppliers every year.
+The company prioritizes high-risk mills for site visits and deep engagement and reports that it aims to visit at least 20 critical, high-risk suppliers every year.
 However, the information reported is not externally verified.

 177. Procedures in place to assess all own and third party supplying palm oil mills for risk level?